 If you want to grow and achieve success, you have to take risks.
 Ensure you are educating yourself on what you want to achieve and remind yourself that there are no consequences that can take away your dignity should you fail.
 Happiness and success are moving targets.
 Sometimes they come in abundance and sometimes we have to experience rocky times, accept things we don’t want, and even suffer through emotional or physical pain in order to bring things back in balance.

 Inadequacy: Incapable of acheiving success or happiness.

 Lies we tell ourselves

 If only I had the skillset, money, time, contact, experience, energy, youth, emotional support (did I miss anything?) to pursue this.

 Overcoming the lie

 Just because you haven’t succeeded at a task does not equate to having failed.
 Those cliches about it being the journey that matters and happiness is having all you need not all you want hold a lot a weight.
 When you spend your time making excuses, you are not moving in any direction at all, especially forward.
-Usually feelings of inadequacy will lead you to stay put and not realize have fast life is passing you by.
+Usually feelings of inadequacy will lead you to stay put and not realize how fast life is passing you by.
 Complacency results in 100% of missed opportunities.
 Don’t have an unlived life.
-Find gratitude in what you do have and use that gratitude to fuel the emotional and physical energy you need.
+Find gratitude in what you do have and use that gratitude to fuel the emotional and physical energy you need for positive change.

 Low Self-Esteem: Undeserving of success.